kevinmcaleer/kevsarcade/README.md

 ## Installation

 1. Install CircuitPython on the Raspberry Pi Pico
-2. Copy the `code.py` file to the Pico
+2. Copy the `code.py` file to the Pico - this will automatically run when the Pico is connected to a computer

 ---